 When you hire an EOR, you outsource administrative tasks.
 They carry out the onboarding process, prepare hires for the job, have their individual payroll software, and handle payment for all the employees they help recruit.
 This takes a significant amount of work off of HR’s plates, allowing you to focus on more strategic initiatives such as building company culture and closing performance gaps.

-As a business owner, you still maintain control.
+Even with this, as a business owner, you still maintain control.
 This efficient and productive employment process enables you to truly focus on your core business operations, as you have the resources and time to do so.

 The Cons of Using an EOR